rackerlabs/support-how-to/content/rackspace-monitoring/server-side-monitoring-configuration.md

 ### Update or delete your server-side configuration

 If you want to change your server-side configuration file in the future, update and save your YAML file, then restart the agent.
 The agent will update the target server with your updated checks and alarms.

+Checks and alarms defined by the server side configuration file can also be temporarily updated with the Rackspace Monitoring API until the  agent restarts.
+Once the agent has been restarted, all changed made from the API will be overwritten by the configuration file.
+If a check or alarm is created through the the API, it is unaffected by the server side configuration file.

 If you want to delete your server-side configuration file, simply delete the file and restart the agent.
 The agent will delete any checks and alarms you included in the file.